Naser-Rifat/Naser-Rifat/README.md

 # Hi there 👋.
-💻 Currently working as a  Web Developer.
+💻 Currently working as a  Software Engineer.
 <br/>
 👩‍💻 Love to code.
 <br/>
 🏫 Love to learn
 <br/>
 <br/>
 I have completed my bachelor's degree in computer science and engineering with a passion for developing scalable web applications.
-Now, working on next.js, typescript & angular.
+Now, working on  React , next.js, typescript.

 - 🔭 I’m currently working at **KM Group.**